Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

 $$W = (C_{n}S) (RC^{-1}_{r})$$

 ## 3. Performance
-Since this paper emphasizes itself for being the first to quantize the effects of normalization, the boosted performace is an essential component of this paper.
+Since this paper emphasizes itself for being the first to quantize the effects of normalization, the boosted performance is an essential component of this paper.

 ### 3-1) Evaluation on Synthetic Images
 > real-world datasets inevitably have limited head pose variations due to device constraints.
 To fully evaluate the effect of data normalization on gaze estimation performance, we first use synthetic eye images with controlled head pose variations.